tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

 - `Step6_WithBlocking.java`
   - in an idyllic world all APIs will be written asynchronously but in the real world, at least in the JVM standard library (but also in lot of other libraries), there are synchronous APIs with blocking behavior (see JDBC API)
   - But we cannot call blocking operations directly from an event loop...
+    - (and we cannot rewrite every single library, of course)
-  - The way to do is by calling `executeBlocking` specifying both the blocking code to execute and a result handler to be called back asynchronous when the blocking code has been executed
+  - The way to deal with this problem is by calling `executeBlocking` specifying both the blocking code to execute and a result handler to be called back asynchronous when the blocking code has been executed

     ```java
     vertx.executeBlocking(promise -> {